Users actions

 Configuration:

-• Code: Unique code to identify each user action type inside the process.
+- Code: Unique code to identify each user action type inside the process.

-• Name: Name of the user action, this text will be used to display the action in the drop-down menu of the process detail.
+- Name: Name of the user action, this text will be used to display the action in the drop-down menu of the process detail.

-• Type: Start a workflow on demand
+- Type: Start a workflow on demand

-• Task queue: Task queue name.
+- Task queue: Task queue name.

-• Workflow type: Name of the Workflow implemented by the Workers.
+- Workflow type: Name of the Workflow implemented by the Workers.

-• Availability Expression: jq expression that is evaluated to determinate if a user action is shown to the user.
+- Availability Expression: jq expression that is evaluated to determinate if a user action is shown to the user.
 More info

 Create unrelated task

 Sometimes it can be interesting to have the possibility to create tasks on user demand without the need for their creation to be controlled by an underlying workflow.
-With this type of User Action, a user with the appropriate permissions can create tasks within a process in a free way.
+With this type of User action, a user with the appropriate permissions can create tasks within a process in a free way.

 Let's imagine the following case study: you have a process that manages the entire cycle of a supplier's goods until they are delivered.
 During the life of this process, different unforeseen incidents may occur that generate documentation that must be attached to the process.
-For this purpose, a User Action of type "Create unrelated task" is created, which allows at any time to create an task in which the user can attach the documentation related to it.
+For this purpose, a User action of type "Create unrelated task" is created, which allows at any time to create an task in which the user can attach the documentation related to it.

 Configuration:

-• Code: Unique code to identify each user action type inside the process.
+- Code: Unique code to identify each user action type inside the process.

-• Name: Name of the user action, this text will be used to display the action in the drop-down menu of the process detail.
+- Name: Name of the User action, this text will be used to display the action in the drop-down menu of the process detail.

-• Type: User action type: Create unrelated task
+- Type: User action type: Create unrelated task

-• Task: Task to create when the user invoke the action
+- Task: Task to create when the user invoke the action

-• Availability Expression: jq expression that is evaluated to determinate if a user action is shown to the user.
+- Availability Expression: jq expression that is evaluated to determinate if a user action is shown to the user.
 More info

-For now, the defined "Create unrelated task" actions will be shown in the action menu only if the user is Process Manager in the current process.
+For now, the defined "Create unrelated task" actions will be shown in the action menu only if the user is

 Availability Expression

-The availability expression allows us to choose when the user action is shown to the user.
-This expression will be a boolean expression written using the jq syntax and must be surrounded with the following ${ ... }.
+a boolean expression written using the jq syntax and must be surrounded with the following ${ ... }

 The model passed to jq to be evaluated follows the next json schema: